motown-io/motown/samples/README.md

-Short description of the samples.
+# WIKI

 Detailed information about getting the samples up and running can be found in the [wiki](https://github.com/motown-io/motown/wiki/Setup-Guide).

+The information below is just to provide a quick overview of the modules.

 # authentication